milesdredd/Miles-dots/README.md

 ## Installation

-These dotfiles are managed via an installation script that creates symbolic links.
+These dotfiles are managed via an installation script that copies them to their correct locations.

 To install these configurations, clone this repository and run the `install.sh` script: